1986 Kangaroo tour of Great Britain and France: 2nd Ashes Test

 In his television commentary of the game, former Australian dual-rugby international and 1959-60 Kangaroo tour vice-captain Rex Mossop summed up the game when calling Brett Kenny's try, stating that "Australia carved them up.
 They've decimated, dissected and absolutely diabolically destroyed this Great Britain side today".

-Kangaroos second rower Noel Cleal broke his arm in the game against Hull which ended his tour.
-Peter Sterling, who had played for Hull during the 1984–85 English season and led them to the Challenge Cup Final, was given the honour of captaining the Kangaroos against his former club.
+15 minutes into the game, Kangaroos second rower Noel Cleal broke his arm in the game against Hull which not only ended his tour but it also proved to be the end of his test career.
+While he returned to representative football in 1987 and 1988 playing for NSW, he would never again gain test selection.
+Peter Sterling, who had played for Hull during the 1984–85 English season and led them to the Challenge Cup Final, was given the honour of captaining the Kangaroos against his former club and scored the first try after a 40-metre scoot down the sideline showing surprising pace to beat former Hull teammate and New Zealand test fullback Gary Kemble.

 After breaking his thumb during the first half of the second tour game against Hull Kingston Rovers at Craven Park, Des Hasler returned to the side off the bench and scored two tries.
+Hasler came on to replace his Manly-Warringah teammate Cleal, moving to lock and pushing Paul Langmack to the 2nd row.
+Rex Mossop in TV commentary told that while Hasler was selected for the game it was planned that with his left hand still heavily bandaged that he would only play the last 5 minutes.
+However, as the other replacement Les Davidson had already been called on to replace Bryan Neibling who suffered a corked thigh only 10 minutes into the game, Hasler had to play far more minutes than Don Furner had originally planned.

 This match was played in heavy rain and fog.
 The match saw the most even spread of Australia's "Kangaroos" and "Emu's" (midweek) teams on the tour with 7 non-test and 8 test players in the selected XV.